sentenz/convention/about/devops.md

 ## GitOps

 [GitOps](https://www.weave.works/blog/gitops-operations-by-pull-request) is a specific system operations process (ops) tied to a specific tool (Git).
-It is an evolution of Infrastructure as Code (IaC) and a DevOps best practice that uses Git as the single source of truth and control mechanism for building, updating, and deleting the system architecture.
+Git is an evolution of Infrastructure as Code (IaC) and a DevOps best practice that uses Git as the single source of truth and control mechanism for building, updating, and deleting the infrastructure architecture.
 Weaveworks is credited with creating the term GitOps.

-GitOps is the practice of using Git pull requests to validate and automatically deploy changes to system infrastructure.

 Including principles and practices:

+- Pull Requests
+  > Code review and automatically deploy changes to system infrastructure.

 - [Branching Strategies](../about/branching-strategies.md)
+  > A branching strategy refers to the strategy that a software development team uses when writing, merging, and shipping code in the context of a version control system (VCS) such as Git.

 - [Merging Strategies](../about/merging-strategies.md)

 - [Conventional Commits](../convention/conventional-commits.md)
+  > A specification for adding human and machine readable meaning to commit messages.

 - [Semantic Versioning](../convention/semantic-versioning.md)
+  > Semantic versioning specification that contains a set of rules and requirements that dictate how version numbers are assigned and incremented.

 - [Changelog](../convention/changelog.md)
+  > A changelog is a file which contains a curated, chronologically ordered list of notable changes for each version of a project.

+- Auditing Complaince
+  > Software vendors conduct software compliance audits to verify adherence to the contracts and license terms they have concluded.

 ## DevOps